freedomofpress/securedrop/docs/tails_printing_guide.rst

 With that in mind, this database is arguably the best resource for researching the compatibility of printers with Linux.
-As a tip for narrowing down your search, look for printers that are compatible with Debian, or Debian-based distributions like Ubuntu, since Tails itself, is also Debian-based.
+As a tip for narrowing down your search, look for printers that are compatible with Debian, or Debian-based distributions like Ubuntu, since Tails itself is also Debian-based.
 This might increase the chances for a seamless installation experience in Tails.

 In any case, this document outlines the usual set of steps that we follow when